Return to Library Home Page

 USDA 8 (treat as summer annual in cooler zones)-11 (best in semi arid Mediterranean climates).

-Landscape Use: Ground cover, rock garden, elevated planters, accent, herb garden, border, informal hedge, even containerized Christmas trees!
+Landscape Use: Ground cover, rock gardens (with some western shade in Phoenix), elevated or raised planters, landscape borders, seasonal color accent, herb and sensory gardens, habitat gardens (BEES!!), informal hedge, or even as containerized Christmas trees!

-Form & Character: Rosemary form depends on varietal phenotype from rigid and upright to graceful, cascading, spreading and prostrate, aromatic, Mediterranean tough, yet refined looking.
+Form & Character: Rosemary's form depends on varietal phenotype ranging from rigid and upright to graceful, cascading, spreading and prostrate, Mediterranean tough, yet refined looking.

 Growth Habit: Evergreen, woody, narrowleaf perennial shrub, slow to moderately fast from 2-to 8-feet tall depending on cultivar and soil conditions, watering, fertility, etc. Prostrate forms spread quickly.

-Foliage/Texture: Sessile (no petiole), viscid (sticky), linear leaves to 1/2-inch long on a viscid (sticky) stem, dark green above, white pubescent below; medium fine texture.
+Foliage/Texture: Sessile (no petiole), viscid (sticky), linear leaves to 1/2-inch long on a viscid (sticky) stem, dark green above, white pubescent below, leaves and tender stems are STRONGLY AROMATIC; medium fine texture.

 Flowers & Fruits: Small, axillary, light blue flowers formed in massed clusters; fruits inconspicuous.